HarvardMapCollection/tutorials-share/content/resources/new-to-gis/Workshop/introduction/index.md

 This course is for those wishing to develop a strong foundational understanding of how GIS works.
 After completing this course, you will be well-positioned to begin GIS projects of your own.

 The step-by-step materials here can be followed along asynchronously.
-The in-person version ([register](https://libcal.library.harvard.edu/calendar/main?t=d&q=gis%20intro&cid=15049&cal=15049&inc=0)) covers the same materials, but with live demonstrations and hands-on help support from the instructor.
+The in-person version ([register](https://libcal.library.harvard.edu/calendar/main?t=d&q=gis%20intro&cid=15049&cal=15049&inc=0)) covers the same materials, but with live demonstrations and hands-on support from the instructor.
 We can schedule additional workshop sessions on demand, as well as in-class workshops.

 <div class="alert-info">
-  <span class="closebtn" onclick="this.parentElement.style.display='none';">&times;</span>
   In-person workshop participants, please find <a href="https://harvardmapcollection.github.io/classes/workshops/introduction-to-GIS/">slides and data</a>.
 </div>